 Cynthia Hooper|Home|Interdisciplinary Projects|The Cummings Road Landfill Project (2004)

 This video portrait of my community’s largest collectively constructed entity reveals the many compelling sights and sounds of this misunderstood yet eerily arresting site.
-The video features a reflective and subtle typological inventory of this site’s complex mechanical infrastructure and mysterious subterranean activities, and was exhibited in a warehouse at the landfill site.
+The video features a reflective and subtle typological inventory of this site’s complex mechanical infrastructure and mysterious subterranean activities, and (with the support of the Gunk Foundation) was exhibited in a warehouse at the landfill site.
 Twice daily walking tours of the landfill by its manager Mark Springman accompanied the exhibition.

 View of Warehouse (Video Installation Inside)